tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
+The next step is to compute some basic summaries.
+We can get started with the numeric variables in the dataset.
+These simple aggregations are very powerful and give us quick and valuable information.

 Shoot!
 Have a look at the summary table.
 Can you spot any unexpected result?

 The minimum weight is zero (!).
 Have you ever seen anything on earth that weighs exactly zero?
 I haven't been that lucky, so it must be an error.
 Maybe the fish was too small for the scale to notice it, or there was a mistake somehow during data collection.
 For the lesson purposes is safe to ignore that record so we simply discard it.